sinju-pau/Machine-Learning-Classification-and-Regression/README.md

 **For R**

-This repository requires **R** and the installation instructions and support can be obtained :[R](https://cran.r-project.org/doc/manuals/r-release/R-admin.html)
+This repository requires **R** and the installation instructions and support can be obtained at :[R](https://cran.r-project.org/doc/manuals/r-release/R-admin.html)

 To install the libraries in R, appropriate codes will be given at the beginning of the notebook